 Lab 4 – Plate Tectonics

 If you could travel anywhere in the United States, where would you go?
 Would you visit the dynamic coast of California, with rocky sea cliffs and stunning views?
-Perhaps you would relax on the broad sandy beaches of the Carolinas, tour beautiful farms in the Midwest, ski the Mountains of Colorado, cruise through fjords in Alaska, or even summit the peaks of volcanoes in the Pacific Northwest.
+Perhaps you would relax on the broad sandy beaches of the Carolinas, tour beautiful farms in the Midwest, ski the Mountains of Colorado, or even summit the peaks of volcanoes in the Pacific Northwest.
 Regardless of where you’d choose to explore, you’d experience the consequences of one of Earth’s most long-standing geological processes–Plate tectonics!
-Although we owe a debt of gratitude to plate tectonics for shaping some of our favorite places (the West Coast, mountains, and volcanoes), we must also acknowledge the hazardous consequences–earthquakes, tsunamis and volcanic eruptions.
+Although we owe a debt of gratitude to plate tectonics for shaping some of our favorite places (the West Coast, mountains, and volcanoes), we must also acknowledge the hazardous consequences of these processes–earthquakes, tsunamis and volcanic eruptions.
 In this lab, we explore the relationship between plate tectonics, the dynamic landscapes it shapes, earthquakes, tsunamis, and volcanic eruptions, with a keen eye on one of the most hazard prone areas in the United States–the Pacific Northwest.

 Learning outcomes